freedesktop/amd-umr/doc/sphinx/source/build.rst

     • cmake (v3.0.1 or higher)
     • gcc

-Finally, umr requires typically a new linux kernel as of this writing 4.14 or higher will work.
+Finally, umr requires typically a new Linux kernel as of this writing 4.14 or higher will work.
 This is because umr relies on debugfs entries that newer kernels provide.
 Very limited functionality may be possible with older kernels but is not supported by the development team.